cwittens/DispersiveShallowWater.jl/docs/src/overview.md

 is a nonlinear invariant and should be constant over time as well.
 During the simulation, the `AnalysisCallback` will print the results to the terminal.

 Finally, the `ode` can be `solve`d using the interface from [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl).
-This means, we can specify a time-stepping scheme we want to use the tolerances for the adaptive time-stepping and the time values, where the solution values should be saved.
+This means we can specify a time-stepping scheme we want to use, the tolerances for the adaptive time-stepping, and the time values, where the solution values should be saved.
 In this case, we use the adaptive explicit Runge-Kutta method `Tsit5` by Tsitouras of order 5(4), which is implemented in the subpackage OrdinaryDiffEqTsit5.jl.
 If you want to use other time-stepping schemes, you can install the respective subpackage or the whole package OrdinaryDiffEq.jl, which will install every available solver.
 Here, we save the solution at 100 equidistant points.